D-Gaspa/LeetCodeExercises/Writerside/topics/starter-topic.md

 ## Features of the Documentation

 - **Readable Code**: All functions are written with a focus on readability and maintainability.
 - **Comprehensive Docstrings**: Each function is accompanied by a detailed docstring explaining its purpose, and any important notes.
 - **Multiple Approaches**: Where applicable, different solutions to the same problem are presented, allowing for comparison of various techniques.
 - **In-depth Analysis**: Each approach is analyzed for its core idea, implementation details, and computational complexity.
 - **Illustrative Examples**: Step-by-step examples are provided to demonstrate how each solution works with concrete inputs.

 ## How to Use This Repository

 You can navigate through the exercises using the links provided in the Weekly and Daily Programming Exercises files.
 Each linked document contains detailed solutions and explanations for the respective problems.

-Feel free to explore, learn, and use these solutions as a reference for your own programming journey.
+Feel free to explore, learn, and use these solutions as a reference to your own programming journey.
 If you have any questions or suggestions, please feel free to open an issue or submit a pull request.

 Happy coding!